ysndr/MSc-Thesis/chapter/evaluation.md

 Similarly to the survey-based evaluation, the quantitative study should reveal insight for different features and tasks separately.
 The focus lies on uncovering potential spikes in latencies, and making empirical observations about the influence of Nickel file sizes.

-### Qualitative Evaluation Setup {#sec:qualitative@methods}
+### Qualitative Evaluation Setup {#sec:qualitative-methods}

-Inspired by the work of Leimeister in [@leimeister], a survey aims to provide practical insights into the experience of future users.
+Inspired by the work of Leimeister in [@leimeisterLanguageServerIDE2020], a survey aims to provide practical insights into the experience of future users.
 In order to get a clear picture of the users' needs and expectations independently of the experience, the survey consists of two parts -- a pre-evaluation and final survey.

 #### Pre-Evaluation